 Broadband internet service is an important topic not only in Dummerston but in many neighboring rural communities.
 In 2005, the Selectboard conducted a town-wide survey with the assistance of the Vermont Rural Broadband Project, a group tasked with assisting rural communities in acquiring affordable broadband service.
 The results revealed that 78 percent of residents use the internet in their homes but only 30 percent had access to high-speed internet services.
 As of this writing, the Town has only been able provide wireless internet "hot spots" where people can have high speed connections to the internet for free.
-These "hot spots" are currently located at the Dummerston Community Center and the Town Office.
+This "hot spot" is currently located at the Town Office.